Babile Elephant Sanctuary: Threats

-Visitor accommodations and Reconstruction plans
+Visitor accommodations and reconstruction plans

-Despite its establishment, the sanctuary suffers poor management from the park rangers because of its unfunded effect from training, poverty, and environmental neglect.
+The sanctuary suffers poor management from the park rangers because of its unfunded effect from training, poverty, and environmental neglect.
 Conditions at this sanctuary are primitive, and it is not equipped for tourists, but the Ethiopian Ministry of Agriculture and Rural Development has announced plans to remedy this shortcoming.
 In addition to protecting elephants and restoring the sanctuary's former areas, Born Free Foundation, Elephant Protection Initiative, Elephant Crisis Fund, and Ethiopia Wildlife Conservation Authority set up discussions on developing a field project to help restore the sanctuary's area and legal management which requires attention from both government and the people.